 Motifs: Are there common or similar symbols in the narrative?
 They might be related.
 Motifs are a series of symbols, or colours, or emotions that develop meaning throughout a poem.
 For example, if you read a poem that has graves, tombs, and headstones in it, you can argue it has motifs of death.

 Repetition: Poets only have limited space to use and this means limited words.
 It is a conscious choice, then, to repeat a word.
-Repetition is used to signify important emotions or ideas.
-Repetition is often used to convey the emotional state of the persona.
+Poets use repetition to signify important emotions or ideas.
+Repetition can also convey the emotional state of the persona.